 It’s only fitting that pumpkin spice is most prominent during the Halloween season, especially since it lurks around and pops up everywhere like a villain in a horror film.
 Pumpkin spice can be found virtually anywhere come fall: candles, hand soaps, candy, Oreos…and, of course, the OG Starbucks drink.
 If it can be pumpkin-spiced, chances are it already has been.

-But while we’d be lying if we said that this obsession didn’t feel a little tired, there’s a PSL-inspired hair trend that sweeping Instagram that we can actually get behind.
-After all, warm, cinnamon-tinged locks are a classic look that feel particularly fresh—no matter the weather outside.
+But while we’d be lying if we said that this obsession didn’t feel a little tired, there’s a PSL-inspired hair trend sweeping Instagram that we can actually get behind.
+After all, warm, cinnamon-tinged locks are a classic look that feels particularly fresh—no matter the weather outside.

-Choosing A Shade: Meredith Connors, stylist and head of education at ColorDesign, notes that in spite of the very seasonal moniker, this color has a timeless feel.
+Choosing A Shade: Meredith Connors, stylist and head of education at ColorDesign, notes that despite the very seasonal moniker, this color has a timeless feel.
 “Undertones of copper, gold, and warm browns are available in all different levels of darkness or lightness, allowing pumpkin spice hair to appeal to everyone any time of year,” she says.

 Maintenance Level: High.
 These tones fade fastest, so it’s important to show yours some TLC with a color-saving shampoo.
 (Davines’s Alchemic Red, $27, is top-notch.)